Lucchese crime family: Tramunti and the French Connection

-Around the time of his appointment as temporary boss, Carmine "Mr. Gribbs" Tramunti was in ill health.
-With boss-in-waiting Anthony "Tony Ducks" Corallo in prison, Tramunti was expected to hold power until Corallo's release.
-Tramunti faced a number of criminal charges during his time as acting boss and was eventually convicted of financing a large heroin smuggling operation, the infamous French Connection.
-This scheme was responsible for distributing millions of dollars in heroin along the East Coast during the early seventies.
+Around the time of his appointment as temporary boss, Tramunti was in ill health.
+With boss-in-waiting Corallo in prison, Tramunti was expected to hold power until his release.
+Tramunti faced a number of criminal charges during his time as acting boss and was eventually convicted of financing a large heroin smuggling operation, the infamous French Connection responsible for distributing millions of dollars in heroin along the East Coast during the early 1970s.

-Before the French Connection trial, the seized heroin was stored in the NYPD property/evidence storage room pending trial.
-In a brazen scheme, criminals stole hundreds of kilograms of heroin worth $70 million from the room and replaced them with bags of flour.
+Before the French Connection trial, the seized heroin was stored in a New York City Police Department (NYPD) evidence room pending trial.
+In a brazen scheme, criminals stole bags containing hundreds of kilograms of heroin worth $70 million from the room and replaced them with bags of flour.
 Officers discovered the theft when they noticed insects eating the so-called heroin.
 The scope and depth of this scheme are still unknown, but officials suspect the thieves had assistance from corrupt NYPD officers.
-Certain plotters received jail sentences, including Vincent Papa (later assassinated while in prison in Atlanta, Georgia), Virgil Alessi, and Anthony Loria.
+Certain plotters received jail sentences, including Vincent Papa (later assassinated while in prison), Virgil Alessi and Anthony Loria.
 In 1974, after Tramunti's incarceration, Corallo finally took charge of the family.